db-migrate/node-db-migrate/README.md

 The following options are available on column specs

 * type - the column data type.
 Supported types can be found in lib/data_type.js
 * primaryKey - true to set the column as a primary key.
 Compound primary keys are supported by setting the `primaryKey` option to true on multiple columns
 * autoIncrement - true to mark the column as auto incrementing
 * notNull - true to mark the column as non-nullable
 * unique - true to add unique constraint to the column
 * defaultValue - set the column default value

 ### dropTable(tableName, [options,] callback)

+Drop a database table

+__Arguments__

+* tableName - name of the table to drop
+* options - table options
+* callback(err) - callback that will be invoked after dropping the table

+__Table Options__

+* ifExists - Only drop the table if it already exists

 ### renameTable(tableName, newTableName, callback)
 ### addColumn(tableName, columnName, columnSpec, callback)
 ### removeColumn(tableName, columnName, callback)